 You are an artist and you can get more benefits than you’d think.

-Let me tell you about KSK, it’s a governmental organization (not only for Germans, but you need to live in Germany and of course be registered at the German tax office as freelancer), which allows artists to be a part of the social security system with the same right as an “employee” while working as freelancer, means self-employed (mom and dad can sleep easy).
+Let us tell you about the KSK, it’s a governmental organization (not only for Germans, but you need to live in Germany and of course be registered at the German tax office as freelancer), which allows artists to be a part of the social security system with the same right as an “employee” while working as freelancer, means self-employed (mom and dad can sleep easy).

 The fee of the KSK membership is based on your annual income.
 Here are two examples: